spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/Abraham-Enoma/research-summary.md

 - **Censorship Resistance**: Transactions cannot be blocked or altered by central authorities.
 - **Trustless Interactions**: Users don’t need to rely on intermediaries to validate actions.

+### **2. Transparency and Security in Blockchain**
+Blockchain achieves transparency and security through:
+- **Public Ledgers**: All transactions are recorded and viewable by anyone.
+- **Encryption**: Cryptography ensures that transaction data is tamper-proof.
+- **Consensus Mechanisms**: These secure the network by validating transactions in a decentralized manner.

+---